 The performance units can be earned up to a maximum of 110% of the target amount.
 They are subject to a three-year performance period and, if the performance criteria are met, will vest on the payment date which is within 70 days following the end of the performance period.
-The payout for the performance units will be determined based on four weighted performance based goals: (1) the Company's return on average assets ("ROAA") performance during the performance period compared to its selected peer group, (2) the Company's core efficiency ratio during the performance period compared to its selected peer group and (4) the Company's nonperforming assets ratio performance during the performance period compared to its selected peer group.
+The payout for the performance units will be determined based on four weighted performance based goals: (1) the Company's return on average assets ("ROAA") performance during the performance period compared to its selected peer group, (2) the Company's core efficiency ratio during the performance period compared to its selected peer group, (3) the Company's Total Shareholder Return ("TSR") during the performance period compared to its selected peer group and (4) the Company's nonperforming assets ratio performance during the performance period compared to its selected peer group.
 If the performance criteria are met, the Company will pay the performance units that have vested in shares of the Company's common stock.